ZeroSum24/Automated_Financial_Calculator/README.md

       -- only downloaded if changed - [TODO]
 7. Better/more consistent code commenting such as in the numpy format - [TODO]
 8. Write sql queries on the database - [TODO]
+9. Should add a config file to handle config set-up like db type including password and user values

+10. Added adaptability of database types and swapped to sqlalchemy to manage these